This guide is put together by the Cambridge Libraries Accessibility Service. It is intended for:

 This guide helps by signposting information and services to help overcome these barriers, as well as explaining some of the ways in which the libraries are working towards a more universally accessible service.

-The service will work across the Cambridge library network to ensure that library users have equal access to services and resources regardless of their accessibility needs.
+The service works across the Cambridge library network to ensure that library users have equal access to services and resources regardless of their accessibility needs.

 Please see Contact us for further information.